brikis98/yevgeniy-brikman-homepage/_posts/2008-05-30-why-i-probably-wont-be-buying-mac-any.md

 ## The new things I DON'T like:

 1. The pinwheel of death.
-For a computer with a dual core CPU and 3gb of RAM (yes, 3gb, not 2), the pinwheel appears an obscene number of times.
+For a computer with a dual-core CPU and 3gb of RAM (yes, 3gb, not 2), the pinwheel appears an obscene number of times.
 When opening more than one webpage, when compiling, when opening NeoOffice, completely at random, when something crashes, and so on.
 Why does OS X suck so much at distributing processing time over the cores?
 Why do both cores get pegged down completely so damn often?
-The hourglass cursor is FAR less prevalent on my Windows computer at home which has similar specs (dual core CPU and 2gb of RAM).
+The hourglass cursor is FAR less prevalent on my Windows computer at home which has similar specs (dual-core CPU and 2gb of RAM).
 1. Firefox runs like crap.
-It is *noticeably* slower on OS X. Pages take longer to load, it eats up a lot of CPU while rendering them, and yes, you get to see a whole lot more of that damn pinwheel.
+It is *noticeably* slower on OS X. Pages take longer to load, it eats up a lot of CPU while rendering them, and yes, you get to see a lot more of that damn pinwheel.
 It's especially bad on certain pages (such as Facebook), possibly indicating some AJAX issue.
 It also eats up a lot of RAM, although that happens with Firefox on any OS.
 Hopefully version 3.0 will improve this.
 1. Mail crashes more often than it should, and when it does, it has a way of taking the whole OS with it.
 I can rarely (if ever) recover from Mail locking up - force quit can't quite handle it - and usually need to reboot.
-Moreover, I've become slightly disillusioned with the built in search.
+Moreover, I've become slightly disillusioned with the built-in search.
 It will quite often refuse to find emails that contain text exactly matching your search terms.
 Finally, its conversation view is inferior to gmail.
 Having said all that, it is still incomparably better than Outlook.